Getting started

 If a company was excluded by mistake, remove it from the list.

-Use Add Exclusion when you want 1eyeᴬᴵ to avoid a specific company.
+Use Add Company in List details when you want 1eyeᴬᴵ to avoid a specific company.

 Add an exclusion when: